PASTAplus/PASTA/documentation/index.rst

 This is the official documentation tree of the *PASTA* data repository software.
-The PASTA software and related contents is owned and maintained by the `Environmental Data Iniative <https://edirepository.org>`_ (EDI).
+The PASTA software and related contents is owned and maintained by the `Environmental Data Initiative <https://edirepository.org>`_ (EDI).
 PASTA is a service oriented software system written in Java and uses Java Servlet containers for REST web-services.
 Services can be deployed on separate servers for performance or deployed onto a single server for simplicity, testing, and development.
 Deployments have been tested on Linux, OS X, and Windows.
 EDI utilizes PASTA in its operation of the *EDI data repository*.

 Documentation is divided into the following categories: